 Chinese herbalists carry a variety of barks.
 Cinnamon is used for fever control and to soothe indigestion and other ailments.

-Malaria for one; the active ingredient of aspirin was first isolated from the bark of the white willow tree.
+Certain trees and barks were considered by the Native Americans to hold supernatural medicinal powers.
+The Cherokee used pine bark for many remedies and in ceremonies.
+Many treatments recognised by modern western culture originated from trees: quinine for Malaria for one; the active ingredient of aspirin was first isolated from the bark of the white willow tree.
 Today's medicine also turns to trees and bark to treat cancer: Taxol (trade name for paclitaxel), a compound found in the bark of the Pacific Yew, has shown positive results in the treatment of breast cancer.
 Many other trees contain cancer-fighting substances.

 Bark is a rich source of flavonoids and has been used for many years in medicine.
 It is complex in its chemistry and physical structure, containing literally hundreds of compounds.
 All of these compounds work synergistically to protect the tree from insects, pests and fungal diseases.